swfcrpaak/seeing-machines-final/index-2.md

 ---

-## Lv.1 Results Gallery and Retrieval Atlas
+## Lv.1 The Finder and Retrieval Atlas

 All ten retrieval atlas queries and their embedding‑space reasoning, with screenshots in the appendix: